JorgeCandeias/ServiceBusSamples/README.md

 # Service Bus Samples

-A set of Azure Service Bus Samples for demo purposes.
+A set of Azure Service Bus samples for demo purposes.